Buick Special: 1949–1958

 Halfway into the 1949 model year, the Specials received all-new bodywork to include a dramatically styled grille where nine grille bars also served as bumper guards and extended over the front bumper, and the first fully postwar design for the series.
 New was also the 40D-series, a better equipped version called the Special DeLuxe.
 The engine remained the 248 cid which had been used since 1937, but for 1951 this was replaced by the larger "Fireball" straight-eight.

 The Special was available in both fastback Jetback and new notchback Tourback configurations.
 The Jetback was available as a 2-door Sedanet, 2-door coupe and 4-door sedan, whilst the Tourback was available only as a 4-door sedan.
 In 1950, overall 195,072 Jetbacks and 142,537 Tourbacks were produced, but just 72,735 Jetbacks were 4-door sedans, bit more than half of the Tourbacks.
 The fastback design, dating back to GM's pre-war streamliners, was quickly becoming outdated by the turn of the decade and by 1951, Special was no longer available in the Jetback style.

-A two-door hardtop coupe was also new for 1951, but the unusual grille was revised with the grill bars shortened.
+A two-door hardtop coupe was also new for 1951, but the unusual grille was revised with the grille bars shortened.
 The 1954 Specials had an all-new body and chassis, much wider and lower, and were now equipped with the all-new, more powerful "Fireball" V8 engines.
 In 1953 The Buick-Berle Show introduced product placement commercials on TV, and later in 1955 The Honeymooners was one of the sponsors.